langjam/langjam/README.md

 ## Licensing

 You retain the rights to your project.
-The only rights I ask for are to be able to host the code in a repo that's part of this GitHub organization, to use the code when I'm evaluating winners and, if you're a winner, to make a video about your project.
+The only rights I ask for are to be able to host the code in a repo that's part of this GitHub organization, for me and others to use the code when evaluating winners and, if you're a winner, to make a video about your project.